Muneer44/CPT-NetSec/README.md

 # 🗝 Industry Best Practices
 ## DHCP Snooping
 DHCP snooping protects against rogue DHCP (Dynamic Host Configuration Protocol) servers and DHCP-related attacks.
-It that only authorized DHCP servers can assign IP addresses to network devices.
+It ensures that only authorized DHCP servers can assign IP addresses to network devices.
 The switch builds a trusted database of valid DHCP servers by inspecting DHCP messages exchanged between clients and servers.
 The switch then uses this information to validate DHCP messages and prevent unauthorized DHCP servers from distributing IP addresses.

 ![image](https://github.com/Muneer44/Network-Security/assets/117259069/a8a79251-3357-49ac-9508-d76078a2c962)